-When you come round from the anaesthetic, you will be in a recovery area for a short time.
-Don't worry about this.
-It is so that a nurse can keep a close eye on you until you are awake.
+You will be in a recovery area when you wake up from the anaesthetic.
+The recovery area is next to the operating theatre.
+A recovery nurse will keep a close eye on you.
 They will check your heart rate and blood pressure.
 You might have an oxygen mask on.

 On the ward